The Father of Mobile Computing Is Not Impressed - Slashdot

 Still, the technology is there for someone who wishes to use it to access the collected knowledge of mankind, so the misuse by the many doesn't completely negate the original intent.

-The difference is stark (Score:2)
+The difference is stark (Score:5, Interesting)

 How good Hypercard was, is debatable but no argument it's a crime that more isn't done to make the devices platforms for the users.